The Bankrate promise

 Personal property coverage covers your belongings inside your home and provides limited coverage for items stored away from your home, like in a storage unit.
 Estimating the total value of your items can help you replace them should you experience a significant loss.
 Personal property coverage extends to your electronics, clothes, furniture, kitchen and bathroom items, as well as high-value items like artwork and jewelry.
 However, most insurance companies have limits on high-value items, so depending on each item’s value, you may be better off with a scheduled personal property rider or separate policy to cover those belongings.

 You may find it easier to create a home inventory to estimate the value of your belongings.
-The home inventory can also be an invaluable tool when filing a claim.
+A home inventory can also be an invaluable tool when filing a claim.
 You should also consider whether you want replacement cost on your belongings or actual cash value, which factors in depreciation.

 4. Determine how much coverage you need